 As a company grows, there are always operational issues to go along with the progress it has made; many businesses are faced with issues and problems that can feel like they’re difficult to manage.
 Now that your company has dealt with the problems of getting off the ground, it’s important to have solutions in place so you can overcome growing pains when they arise.

 From dealing with the uncertainty of where your business is heading to taking care of overheads, these common concerns spring up more often than you’d think, and can be costly if they go unchecked.
-Here, we’ll present 10 of the most frequent problems that businesses face when they grow, and what they need to do to overcome them.
+Here, we’ll present 10 of the most frequent operational issues that businesses face when they grow, and what they need to do to overcome them.

-The solution: Consider investing in a consultant or a third party who can monitor how you’re perceived online and can pinpoint where it is you’re going wrong with your customer service.
+The solution: Consider investing in a consultant or a third party who can monitor how you’re perceived online and can pinpoint where you’re going wrong with your customer service.
 They’ll help with everything from choosing the right customer-facing employees to streamlining the handoff process.

 The solution: Keeping an eye on competitor activity can give you an inside track on how to get ahead.
 Monitoring their processes and practices can help you anticipate their next moves – and adapt your strategy accordingly.

 As mentioned before, optimise your customer service in a way that exceeds expectations.
 Identify the aspects of your service and/or product that your customers value most, and provide the greatest service there.

 Be an early adopter of new technologies as well as processes, products and solutions.
 Make your site mobile-compatible, harness the power of social media effectively, and make a lasting impression on everything you do.
 Showing your customers you’re a forward-thinking, progressive company with a product or service to match is a strong way of standing out in a crowded market.